Using Iterative deepening depth-first search in Python

 return puzzle, goal

-With this function now in place we then provide the ability to return valid present moves, based on a subject position.
+With this function in place, we then provide the ability to return valid present moves, based on a subject position.

 def str_moves(rows, cols):